 Brochures providing information on the agency's experience must include the agency's toll-free number along with the OCDD's toll-free information number.
-All brochures are subject to OCDD approval prior to distribution
+OCDD must approve all brochures prior to use.

 Providers must develop a Quality Improvement and Self-Assessment Plan.
 This is a document completed by the provider describing the procedures that are used, and the evidence that is presented, to demonstrate compliance with program requirements.
 The first Self-Assessment is due six months after approval of the Quality Improvement Plan and yearly thereafter.
+The

-The Quality Improvement Plan must be submitted for approval within 60 days after the training is provided by LDH.
+Quality Improvement Plan must be submitted for approval within 60 days after the training is provided by DHH.